 Make no mistake – the Conservative party have won themselves another decade long stranglehold on the United Kingdom.
 The union will split under Johnson, Scotland will rise up against Westminster and ferment political discord over the issue of a second referendum until such time as one is granted.
 When, not if, Storemont reassembles to continue their infernal bickering, the political establishment of Nothern Ireland will be populated by Tory hangers on, and propped up by sterling sums of cash awarded for good party-line behaviour.
 The blatant bribery of the DUP in the May years points to the way forward.

 What of the Welsh valleys, those once proud mining towns brought to their knees by the Conservatives in the 1980’s?
 Those towns and villages have now spawned a generation that has forgotten how the party decimated the future of their parents, and now turned a disturbing shade of blue – proving once and for all that there is not a single mind that cannot be manipulated, if it is done correctly.
-The progressive, forward thinking Welsh Assembly, now apparently sits at odds with the conservative values
+The Labour dominated Welsh Assembly, now apparently sits at odds with the conservative values

 There are some who believe the Tories have ridden into the biggest victory of recent history on the back of the Brexit horse (or should that be bus) but personally, I fear the truth is much, much worse.
 The one thing the Tories have always been good at is hanging on to power, no matter what.
 Millions of people who have never benefited from Tory policies and never will has voted in the most duplicitous and dishonest politician perhaps ever.
 The cause is lost, the future is theirs and the fight has been soundly knocked out of everyone, myself included.
 When the people shout nonsense this loudly what good are the comparative whispers of reason from the back of the room?

 The fledgling moderate socialist movement is over in the UK.
 Probably forever.
 There are those that will say that is a good thing but I move that those who say that have been manipulated by targeted social media ads, brainwashed by rags like the Sun and The Mail and those who still, incredibly, believe promises from politicians who have proven themselves to blatant, blatant liars.
 The weeping of the morning after the election which descended into heavy drinking is now passed and we must now steel ourselves against a future of which we have no control.
 Some have a dogged determination to fight on, to campaign and highlight the lies of the Tories but when the people have spoken this loudly, what is the point?
 The moderates, the socialists, the centrists have lost to the shouty, lying extreme right.
 It’s over.
 I’m just writing this so I can point to in a few years time and say “I told you so”.
-It’s petty and small I know, but is the dispoian, Borisian daze ahead , it’s the only thing I can look forward to.
+It’s petty and small I know, but being as the dispoian, Borisian daze ahead , it’s the only thing I can look forward to.

 Copyright Martin Gregory.
 2019